ivobeerens-nl/blog/content/blog/2020/01/controlup-8-1-monitor-cluster/index.md

 tags:
   - "controlup"
 author: Ivo Beerens
+url: /2020/01/14/controlup-8-1-monitor-cluster/
 ---

+Today ControlUp version 8.1 is released with two new major features:
 - **Monitor Cluster**.
 This new cluster model adds support for monitoring more VDI endpoints per site.
 - **VMware Horizon integration**.
 ControlUp has now native integration with VMware Horizon environments.